4 Different Types of Busbar Schemes in power substations│Electronicsinfos

 • the operating system is easy

-• the cost of maintenance is low
+• the maintenance cost is minimal.

 • this scheme is limited to up to 6 circuits